 You’ll be able to choose from a range of popular flavours, and different tiers can have different flavours if you’d like.
 Cakes are baked fresh, and designed to be enjoyed by your guests - not just photographed.

 Tasting samples are available so you can feel confident in your choices before booking.
+Design is important, but cake is food first and foremost – it needs to taste equally amazing.

 Find out more about cake flavours